 Every class teacher is involved in planning, monitoring and providing support for all pupils within their class including children with special educational needs.
 This is the basis of Quality First Teaching and this is the standard all teachers are required to meet as part of the Teacher’s Standards.

-How we decide what resources we can give to a child/young person with special educational needs:
+How do we decide what resources we can give to a child/young person with special educational needs?

 Part of the school’s budget is for supporting pupils with special educational needs and disabilities.
 This spending is used as cost-effectively as possible and make sure we can give help to all the children who need it.
 The Assistant Head Teacher for Inclusion makes decisions with the Head Teacher about which support programme is best for a child in consultation with a child’s class teacher and parents/carers.
 Parents are invited to contribute to planning through a meeting or if they are not able to come into the school, in whatever way is best for them e.g. by telephone or e-mail.